Three women spiked during nights out in Basingstoke 'fear for their safety'

 Part of the plans will include thousands of staff working in the nighttime economy being trained on how to spot and tackle spiking.

-Skylar was at a nightclub in Basingstoke when she was spiked by injection,
+Skylar was at a nightclub in Basingstoke when she was spiked by injection.

 She describes her experience: "I was having convulsions on the floor.
+My arms were flailing everywhere and I was still completely unconscious.

-"My friend had to carry me and she was trying to carry me and ask for help, nobody was helping me.
+"My eyes were also rolling into the back of my head as well.
+My friend had to carry me and she was trying to carry me and ask for help, nobody was helping me.

 "The hospital did say that I've been spiked.
 I saw the circular bruise with the pinprick.
-So I was like, oh I did get spiked by a needle."
+So I was like, 'oh I did get spiked by a needle'."

 Laura Williams was in the same club that night, celebrating her birthday.